 The vast amounts of money that come from entitlement programs and discretionary spending – the kinds of spending that are planned for – can sometimes dwarf the spending that is not planned for, but this does not diminish its importance.
 Improper payments are “payments made by the government to the wrong person, in the wrong amount, or for the wrong reason.”
 Improper payments can stem from an inability to access or verify data that could help determine whether recipients should receive payment, including death data or financial data.
 Mistakes inputting, classifying, or processing data can also lead to improper payments.
 Too many large programs are difficult to manage and keep track of, and can result in spending excesses.
 See The Policy Circle’s Poverty Brief for more on these programs.

-Besides improper payments, general waste is also a little known but large problem, particularly in year-end waste when the federal government goes on a “use-it-or-lose-it year-end spending spree” because, according to the President’s FY2021 Budget, “[a]gencies realize that if significant balances are left in their accounts at the end of a fiscal year, the Congress will likely reduce their topline budget in future fiscal years.”
+Besides improper payments, general waste is also a little known but large problem, particularly in year-end waste when the federal government goes on a “use-it-or-lose-it year-end spending spree” because agencies know that if they leave significant balances in their accounts at the end of the fiscal year, Congress may reduce their budget in the future.
 Open the Books investigates spending at the local, state, and federal levels, and has documented hundreds of examples of wasteful government spending from end-of-year furniture purchases to improper unemployment insurance payments.

 Similar to the 2008-2010 stimulus legislation to recover from the Great Recession, but on a much larger scale, the federal government put together a series of relief bills in March 2020 to combat the economic fallout of the coronavirus pandemic.
-The three pieces of legislation, including the $2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act, are meant to provide billions of dollars in credit for struggling industries, public health support, direct cash payments to Americans, and a significant boost to unemployment insurance.
-Even with $2 trillion already committed, lawmakers are still considering taking action on a fourth phase of legislation.
+The three pieces of legislation, including the $2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act, were meant to provide billions of dollars in credit for struggling industries, public health support, direct cash payments to Americans, and a significant boost to unemployment insurance.
+Lawmakers are still considering taking action on a more legislation.

 Between October 1, 2019 and March 1, 2020, the U.S. budget deficit for FY2020 was already up to $625 billion.
-Although necessary to address the current needs of the economy – the small businesses struggling to stay afloat as social distancing affects their operations and the everyday Americans who have lost their jobs because they cannot be done remotely – many analysts are predicting the deficit will soar well past the $1.5 trillion record set in 2009, which will add substantially to the U.S. debt.
-For the present, says Professor William D. Lastrapes of the University of Georgia, the government can afford to focus on the nation’s public health and mitigating the economic harms as long as fiscal institutions and the long-term productive capacity of the economy are secure.
+Although necessary to address the needs of the economy – the small businesses struggling to stay afloat as social distancing affects their operations and the everyday Americans who have lost their jobs because they cannot be done remotely – coronavirus spending pushed the 2020 fiscal year deficit to just over $3 trillion, more than triple the 2019 deficit and more than double the previous record of $1.4 trillion record set in 2009.
+Professor William D. Lastrapes of the University of Georgia says the government can afford to focus on the nation’s public health and mitigating the economic harms as long as fiscal institutions and the long-term productive capacity of the economy are secure.
 But eventually, it will be essential to look to debt-reducing measures.

 Generally speaking, there are various methods a government can use to attempt to reduce debt, but none are without controversy.
 Some examples that governments have used in the past include: